-And here in Chicagoland, we’ve got a handful of indoor water parks that are within four hours from home.
-Indoor water parks are currently open during the pandemic and many locations have implemented new safety requirements such as limited capacity and face mask requirements to help keep families safe.
+And here in Chicagoland, we’ve got a handful of indoor water parks that are worth the drive.
+Indoor water parks are currently open during the pandemic and many locations have implemented safety requirements to help keep families safe.

 Note: We’re updating our website as quickly as we can, but changes may occur due to COVID-19.
 Please double check before heading out for the most updated information on safety precautions and any last-minute cancellations.
 Stay safe!

 - Address: 1700 Nations Drive, Gurnee